torlenor/redseligg/README.md

 ## Description

-This is AbyleBotter, an extensible Chat Bot for various platforms.
+This is Redseligg, an extensible Chat Bot for various platforms.
 It is based on a server architecture which can be controlled via a REST API.

 ## Supported platforms